Origin of the Surname - TAME.

 Dec 2011 - I have heard from a branch of the family now in Ripon and Doncaster, Yorkshire but previously from London and Reading.

-I have also heard from Another Branch from the London Area and one from Bristol area.
+I have also heard from another branch from the London Area and one from Bristol area.
 None of these three families have been linked to my family tree at the present time, but both the London family seem to have Frederick as a prominent name.

 Dec 2009 - I heard from a branch of the family now in Jamaica, having emigrated there from Plymouth earlier this century.
 Also from another Australian branch.
 Neither of these have been linked to my family tree at the present time